gefenk9/Onco-AI/README.md

-This project contains scripts for processing and analyzing oncological case data, primarily using AI/LLM capabilities via AWS Bedrock.
-The workflow typically involves converting patient data from an Excel file to CSV, then performing individual case analysis and cross-case analysis using LLMs.
+This project contains scripts for processing and analyzing oncological case data using AI/LLM capabilities.
+It supports interactions with LLMs via AWS Bedrock or directly through the Anthropic API, configurable via an `.env` file.
+The workflow typically involves converting patient data from an Excel file to CSV, then performing individual case analysis and cross-case analysis using the configured LLM.

 # Table of Contents